Elleined/junit-mockito-notes/README.md

 `assertThrows(Class<T> expectedException, Executable executable, `: Will pass if execution of supplied executable throws the expectedException.
-`assertNotThrows(Class<T> expectedException, Executable executable)`: Will pass if execution of supplied executable will not throws expectedException.
+`assertDoesNotThrows(Executable executable)`: Will pass if execution of supplied executable will not throw any type of exception.

 `assertInstance(Class<T> expectedInstance, T object)`: Will pass if supplied object is instance of expectedInstance.